 Orientation, Online Learning Environment and Program Structure

-The online Master of Science in Internet Technology–Cybersecurity Concentration begins with a required two-week orientation that earns high marks from students.
+The online Master of Science in Information Technology–Cybersecurity Concentration begins with a required two-week orientation that earns high marks from students.
 Whether you are a recent graduate who has taken online courses or a mid-career professional who has not taken a college course—online or on-campus—in decades, the orientation prepares you to succeed in the online learning environment.
 Though this course is not for credit you will receive a Pass or Fail grade, which will appear on your transcript.
 You will learn how both Pace University and the Seidenberg School of Computer Science and Information Systems operate and gain proficiency with the myriad online tools and resources that are central to this degree program.

 Online Learning Environment